iamvartikasingh/INFO_6150_Assignment_10/README.md

 ## Features

-  1.Login and Session Management:
+1. Login and Session Management:
 Secure login with session handling.
 Role-based redirection (Admin and Employee).

-  2.Job Listings with Pagination:
+2. Job Listings with Pagination
 Dynamic job data retrieved from the backend using Axios.
 Pagination for browsing large job datasets.

-	3.Company Showcase:
+3. Company Showcase:
 Displays a gallery of companies with images and descriptions.

-	4.Material UI Components:
+4. Material UI Components:
 A polished and consistent user interface with modern components.

-	5.Contact Page:
+5. Contact Page:
 Allows users to reach out with queries or feedback.

-	6.Responsive Design:
+6. Responsive Design:
 Fully responsive and optimized for various devices.

 ## Admin Features: ##
 1. Admin Dashboard:
 Manage job postings and users through a dedicated admin interface.

 2. Add Jobs:
 Allows admins to create new job postings with fields like company name, job title, description, and salary.

 3. Create Users:
 Admins can create new users (Admin or Employee roles).

 4. Role-based Access Control:
 Protected routes to restrict access based on user roles.

 ## Project Structure